nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-search.md

 {{/callout}}

-## How to Create a New Search Screen in View Designer
+## HOWTO: Create a New Search Screen in View Designer

 After having created your own [document type]({{page page='web-ui-document-layouts'}}#how-to-define-a-new-document-type-layout-with-the-view-designer) you will probably want to create your own search.

-In this how to we will learn how to create a new search with an icon in the left menu.
+We will learn how to create a new search with an icon in the left menu.
 The search will be compose of a full text search, a search by date range, a search by owners and finally by tags.

 ### Prerequisites
 - A [Contract document type]({{page version='' space='nxdoc' page='getting-started-with-nuxeo-studio'}}#step-3-create-a-contract-document-type) created in Nuxeo Studio